buzzcola/lightspeed-music/readme.md

 Future Goals
 ------------
 * A more beautiful interface design would be nice.
-Since I'm not much of a designer I've erred on the side of
+Since I'm not much of a designer I've erred on the side of simplicity.
 * Real-time audio input with pitch recognition: would allow support for non-MIDI instruments to be added.